 Hudson Global, Inc. (the "Company" or "Hudson", "we", "us", and "our") is a leading total talent solutions provider operating under the brand name Hudson RPO.
-We deliver innovative, customized recruitment outsourcing, and total talent solutions to organizations worldwide.
+We deliver innovative, customized recruitment outsourcing and total talent solutions to organizations worldwide.
 Through our consultative approach, we develop tailored talent solutions designed to meet our clients' strategic growth initiatives.
-As a trusted advisor, we meet our commitments, deliver quality and value, and always aim to exceed expectations.
 We are a Delaware corporation, and have operated as an independent publicly held company since April 1, 2003 when Monster Worldwide, Inc., formerly TMP Worldwide, Inc., spun off its eResourcing division.

 Prior to the second quarter of 2018, the Company's core service offerings included Permanent Recruitment, Contracting, and Talent Management Solutions (collectively, Recruitment and Talent Management or "RTM"), as well as Recruitment Process Outsourcing ("RPO").
-On March 31, 2018, the Company completed the sale of its RTM businesses in three separate transactions and retained its RPO business (the "Sales Transaction").
+On March 31, 2018, the Company completed the sale of all of its RTM businesses in three separate transactions and retained its RPO business and contracting services provided to RPO clients (the "Sales Transaction").
 The RTM businesses met the criteria for discontinued operations.
 The Company reclassified its discontinued operations for all periods presented and has excluded the results of its discontinued operations from continuing operations and from segment results for all periods presented.

 The Company delivers RPO recruitment and Contracting solutions tailored to the individual needs of primarily mid-to-large-cap multinational companies.
 The Company's RPO delivery teams utilize state-of-the-art recruitment process methodologies and project management expertise in their flexible, turnkey solutions to meet clients' ongoing business needs.
 The Company's RPO services include complete recruitment outsourcing, project-based outsourcing, contingent workforce solutions, and recruitment consulting.
-Hudson has approximately 390 employees and operates directly in ten countries with three reportable geographic business segments: Americas, Asia Pacific, and Europe.
+Hudson operates directly in twelve countries with three reportable geographic business segments: Americas, Asia Pacific, and Europe.